Cycle News

 Cycle News is a motorcycling magazine and website based in the United States, it was a weekly print publication from 1965 to 2010 and switched to a weekly digital magazine in February 2011.
-The magazine is headquartered in Irvine, California and is best known for coverage of all forms of motorcycle racing.
+The magazine is headquartered in Murrieta, California and is best known for coverage of all forms of motorcycle racing.

 History

 Cycle News was founded in 1965, in Long Beach, California by Chuck and Sharon Clayton.
 Chuck Clayton purchased a troubled Los Angeles-area motorcycling newspaper and changed its name to Cycle News.
 The Claytons initially ran Cycle News out of their living room.
 Chuck worked exclusively on the newspaper, relying on Sharon’s income at JR Engineering to support the family and keep Cycle News afloat.
 On evenings and weekends, Sharon handled the business side of the newspaper, and worked as a photographer and reporter.
 The Clayton family provided coverage of local and international races, and was a key source for racing results.
 Cycle News covered road racing, off-road, motocross, supercross, enduro, flat track, speedway, and drag racing, which appealed to a broad range of motorcycle enthusiasts.
 Cycle News eventually became one of the highest selling newspapers/magazines in the industry, and it had offices on the East and West coasts during its 45-year history.